 - Occasional airy sounds: You may notice the subwoofer producing an airy sound occasionally.

-My budget-friendly pick, the TSW261D4 is produced by Pioneer, a well-recognized brand that manufactures efficient, high-quality products.
+Made for tight spaces and my budget-friendly pick, the TSW261D4 is produced by Pioneer, a well-recognized brand that manufactures efficient, high-quality products.

 What’s probably most impressive about this subwoofer is its 1200-watt dynamic peak power rating, and while it’s not recommended to push it to this level, the amount of power it can handle is extraordinary.

-But while it can handle an immense amount of power, it also offers extremely low frequency reproduction.
+But while it can handle an immense amount of power, it also offers extremely low-frequency reproduction.
 This is a subwoofer that is also committed to bass, effectively dipping into the subsonic frequencies that other subwoofers can only dream of.

 However, it does tend to distort pretty quickly as the power increases, which is a bit underwhelming when you consider how much power it can handle.